Appsilon/rhino/.github/CONTRIBUTING.md

 ## Contributing to Rhino

-Pull requests to Rhuino are welcome!
+Pull requests to Rhino are welcome!

 | Tool           | Command                  | `devtools` equivalent    | Comment
 |----------------|--------------------------|--------------------------|-